carpentries/workbench-docs/episodes/01-first-lesson.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How do we build lessons using a local Workbench installation?
-- How do we huild lessons using the online GitHub architecture?
+- How do we build lessons using the online GitHub architecture?

 ::::::::::::::::::::::::::::::::::::::::::::::::